How to Reach Genius on NYT Spelling Bee Every Day (Without Spoiling the Fun)

 How can I use BuzzyWords without spoiling the fun?

 Use hint-only features to nudge, not reveal.
-Two-letter tallies and word-length cues turn aimless searching into a targeted hunt, while social voting helps you focus on candidate words that feel right for the Bee's curated list.
+Two-letter starts and word-length cues turn aimless searching into a targeted hunt, while social voting helps you choose among plausible candidates without making trust status the whole game plan.

 What 15-minute workflow will reliably get me to Genius?

-Follow a structured loop: pangram first, affix scan, shuffle whenever you slow down, consult the daily grid, then use targeted non-spoiler hints only when you are stuck.
+Follow a structured loop: pangram first, affix scan, sort by length or score, shuffle whenever you slow down, then use targeted confidence checks only when you are stuck.
 That rhythm maximizes point density without ruining the joy of discovery.